-A division of property and assets case involving the valuation of a start-up company was recently decided by the Florida Court of Appeal.
-In a case captioned Soria v.
-Soria, the husband and wife were married in 1988.
-The parties were married in April 1988.
+In a Florida Court of Appeal case captioned Soria v.
+Soria, the husband and wife were married in April 1988.
 The husband was the founder of a start-up limited liability company.
-At the time of trial, the company was carrying approximately $400,000 of debt.
-The company’s liabilities varied from $9000 to $76,000 and the company’s assets varied from $147,000 to $190,000.
+At the time of trial, the company was carrying approximately $400,000.00 of debt.
+The company’s liabilities varied from $9,000.00 to $76,000.00 and the company’s assets varied from $147,000.00 to $190,000.00.
 The husband testified that he was essential to the operation of the business and that the business could not operate without him.
 The husband owned approximately 64% of the business and investors owned the remaining 36% of the business.
 After the divorce was filed, the husband transferred 30,000 of his shares in the company to his girlfriend in order to compensate her for her work for the company.

-To speak with a divorce attorney in Boca Raton, Florida about business related issues, contact Matthew Lane & Associates, P.A. at (561) 363-3400.
+To speak with a divorce attorney in West Palm Beach, Florida about business related issues, contact the Lane Law Firm, P.A.